seowcs/GraphNet-backend/README.md

 ## Note:

-It is normal for flask app to take from 1-2 minutes to boot up due to loading the ML models.
+It is normal for the flask app to take from 1-2 minutes to boot up due to loading the ML models.

 JWT token will expire between 5 and 15 minutes so re-authentication is required for prolong usage(logging out then logging back in on the client side).